North Charleston police racial bias audit finds racial disparities in early report

 After months of talking to the community and reviewing data, the group reported findings in six focus areas: law enforcement operations, community-oriented policing practices, complaints, recruitment/hiring/promotions, training, and oversight/ accountability.

-It was also revealed that the department lacks proper translation services and information for people who speak Spanish.
+“CNA’s assessment concludes that strengthening relationships will take time, however the community and the department are willing to work towards that common goal,” Burgess said.
+“We are progressing, involved, and cognizant.
+Public safety and fairness to all are our top priorities. "

-The CNA project team will hold its second community presentation about the preliminary findings on Wednesday night.
-It will take place at the Midland Park Community Center, 2429 Midland Park Road, from 6 -8 p.m.
+Public comment for this preliminary report will remain open for at least a month.
+People can send e-mail their comments to justicecenter@cna.org.

-The final presentation will take place on July 22 from 6-8 p.m. at the Perry Webb Community Center, 3200 Appleton Ave.
+The research group said they are working with the city to identify some more chances for the public to provide input in person.
+There will be a community presentation on July 22 from 6-8 p.m. at the Perry Webb Community Center, 3200 Appleton Ave.

 To see the full preliminary report, click here.